 “He… He’s taken a sleeping-pill,” she says, now with a little bit of panic in her tone.

 They both stand in the middle of the sitting-room.
 Isabel, in her sapphire-blue blouse, and dark blue skirt.
 Him wearing his full, and immaculate, fawn uniform.
 His face is now just two feet away from Isabel’s.
 The Civil Guard gives her an uncompromising look that has no warmth in it.
 She has heels on, but he is still about four inches taller and so looks down on her.

 “Can’t it wait until the morning?” she asks, with confidence and perfect diction, and an unwavering look.
 “Mañana?” she reinforces, holding his eyes, but with a hint of a plea in her voice.

-“But it is Mañana now?” he says, not giving in to her, but showing some signs of perhaps a weakening stance, in his voice.
+“But it is Mañana now?” he says, not giving in to her, but showing, in his voice, some signs of perhaps a weakening stance.

 “Please?” she pleads.
 She mesmerises him with her wide and glassy eyes, the authority in her voice, and in the strength of her posture.
 He pauses for a few seconds.
 She remains silent.